ShvetankPrakash/Automated_And-1/README.md

 ### A deep learning system for detecting basketball fouls in real time.

-If you would like to listen to a comprehensive description of the project, checkout `demo_video/presentation_video.mp4`.
+If you would like a comprehensive description of the project, listen to the short video at `demo_videos/presentation_video.mp4`!

 To view the end-to-end project solution, please checkout the Jupyter Notebook by clicking on `automated_and1.ipynb`.

+Slides are available at `presentation.pdf`.